sleshchenko/k8s-api-training/README.md

 This is a guide-line which has exercises to create basic application that needs almost all basic K8s/OS objects: Deployment, Service, Route, RBAC, PVC.

+You're supposed to craft objects manually using skeletons from the corresponding folder in repo.

 All basic objects diagram can be found at https://docs.google.com/drawings/d/1lcqlBNV4M0OV5w0Ovlq7AsqmxxWJplISiyx1-_TO-x8/edit?usp=sharing

 # Step 1: Create a deployment